 Jabin participates in Science News in High Schools, a program launched three years ago to increase science literacy across the U.S. To date, the program, which brings Science News into the classroom, has provided more than 4.3 million students and 15,000 educators with access to the latest science journalism.
 In learning about the latest scientific discoveries, students have made some of their own along the way.

-Beyond helping students become more interested and proficient in science, Science News in High Schools has benefitted teachers as well.
+Beyond helping students become more interested and proficient in science, Science News in High Schools has benefited teachers as well.
 Jabin noted that that his students “have used the magazine as a resource for research papers in other classes too.”

 Jabin finds the complimentary educator guides that come with Science News in High Schools to be particularly helpful.
 “The activities and questions are well written and useful for generating lively discussions.
 They save me time while planning my weekly lessons,” he explained.